 — John 18:15-18 NLT

 Jesus protected his disciples from harm.
-Peter, on the other hand, is confused.
+On the other hand, Peter certainly had forgotten his commitment to Jesus.
 Hours earlier, he had proclaimed his love and had predicted his faithfulness to Jesus even in the face of death.
 He had proved that faithfulness by drawing a sword to help defend his Lord.
-Now, however, he wavers in his loyalty when the prospects are not a glorious victory in battle.
-Confusion and disappointment with what we think should be God's methods often lead us to moments of withered loyalty, too.
+Now, however, he wavered in his loyalty when the prospects were not a glorious victory in battle.
+Confusion, opposition, and disappointment with what we think should be God's methods often lead us to moments of withered loyalty, too.
 Let's remember the lesson of Peter; just because things are not going the way we think they should go doesn't mean that God has abandoned us.
 God does bring the victory, but oftentimes it comes at a different time and through a different doorway than we presume.

 Related Scripture Readings